awsdocs/amazon-lumberyard-user-guide/doc_source/cloud-canvas-custom-resources.md

   Optional\.
 Values that are made available to the Lambda function code\.
 + `Runtime`

   Required\.
 Identifies the runtime used for the Lambda function\.
-Cloud Canvas currently supports the following Lambda runtimes: `nodejs`, `python2.7`\.

 ### Output Properties<a name="cloud-canvas-custom-resources-lambda-configuration-output-properties"></a>
 + `ConfigurationBucket`